whalesburg/dero-stratum-miner/README.md

 ## 🆘 Support
-If you want to report a bug, please [open an issue](https://github.com/stratumfarm/dero-stratum-miner/issues/new/choose) on github.
+If you want to report a bug, please [open an issue](https://github.com/whalesburg/dero-stratum-miner/issues/new/choose) on github.
 For general support please join our telegram group or discord server.
 - [Discord](https://discord.gg/GSacSHyEBP)
 - [Telegram](https://t.me/+KmaphwptVMQ2ZDBk)

-## 📜 Licensing
-_TODO_